 Due to their Perceiving trait, both ISTPs and ESFPs tend to be innately accepting of change.
 They are adaptable personalities who tend to crave unexpected experiences and appreciate the benefits of a new situation.

-ISTPs and ESFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISTP and ESFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ESFPs should give ISTPs plenty of space to themselves, while ISTPs should avoid being overly critical of ESFPs.

-ISTPs and ESFPs can encourage and motivate each other in their personal and professional lives.
+ISTP and ESFP types can encourage and motivate each other in their personal and professional lives.

 ESFPs can motivate ISTPs by allowing them to work independently, while ISTPs can encourage ESFPs by participating in a new experience that they’d both enjoy, like trying new kinds of food.